 Cancer will rock your world.
 I am thankful to have found my passion.
 I am thankful to have found grit.
 I am thankful to have the fortitude to prevail.

 It was Thanksgiving 2010.
-I knew that the chemotherapy drugs I was on would make me lose my hair, so I donated my long hair and rocked a pixie cut to prepare for the hair loss.
+I knew that the chemotherapy drugs I was on would make me lose my hair, so I donated my gorgeous, long red hair and rocked a pixie cut to prepare for the hair loss.
 Even though I had already said goodbye to my hair on my own terms, and the fact that it was super short at this point, when my hair started to fall out in the shower, it was still traumatic.
-I called Carter upstairs to the bedroom as I cried and mourned the loss of my hair.
+I called Hubby Carter upstairs to the bedroom as I cried and mourned the loss of my hair.
 He offered some sweet words of support, and I gathered myself together and went downstairs.

 I told my mother-in-law, Marilyn, what happened.
 She shushed Carter and his father out of the house as she got out her hair clippers and some towels.

 “Are you ready for this?” she asked.
 I took a deep breath and nodded.
 She started shaving my head completely clean, and Stepson made it his mission to pick up all of the pieces that fell to the floor.
 He was only seven years old, and didn’t understand the emotional trauma; his innocence and excitement of Grandma shaving my head helped me put everything into perspective.
 I am grateful for the unconditional love of my mother-in-law.
 I am grateful to have learned that day that beauty is not how long your hair is, but what is in your heart.